Wells Fargo v. Barber: Why a Nevis LLC Did Not Protect a Florida Resident

 LLC Membership Interests Are Intangible Personal Property

-The court rejected Barber’s jurisdictional argument by drawing a distinction between LLC membership interests and corporate stock.
+The Barber court rejected the jurisdictional argument by distinguishing LLC membership interests from corporate stock.
 Barber relied on Sargeant v.
 Al-Saleh, 137 So.
 3d 432 (Fla.
 4th DCA 2014), where the Fourth District held that a Florida court could not order turnover of stock in a foreign corporation because the court lacked in rem jurisdiction over property located abroad.

 Because Barber resided in Florida, her membership interest in Blaker Enterprises was located in Florida.
 The court had in rem jurisdiction over the interest regardless of where the LLC was organized.
 The Nevis formation was irrelevant to the jurisdictional analysis.